iLCSoft/LCIO/examples/cpp/delphes2lcio/README.md

 where the path to the config file has to be either relative from your working directory or preferably an absolute path name.

+The following maps are required:

+- *MCParticleMap, PFOMap, JetMap, MuonMap, ElectronMap, PhotonMap*.

+These maps for extra jet collections are optional:

+- *ExtraJetMap2, ExtraJetMap3, ExtraJetMap4, ExtraJetMap5, ExtraJetMap6*.

+Additional jet collections can be added as long as their name contains the string `"ExtraJet"` and is different from all other names.
+For jet collections the parameter `useDelphes4Vec` defines wether the 4-vector is taken from the delphes jet (!=0) or wether it is computed from the jet constituent PFOs (default).